corememltd/cloud-managed-dns/README.md

 ## Authoritative DNS (Cloud)

+Initially we need to build an image for our DNS proxy resolver to run in Azure, this is done with:

+    gmake build-proxy

+Once the image has been cooked, you can now deploy the infrastructure for this with:

     gmake deploy-authoritative

 **N.B.** if you append `DRYRUN=1` to the end, the process will run Terraform in `plan` mode instead of `apply` so no changes will be applied